pcs980/express-hateoas-yml/README.md

     use: POST
 ```

-You also can reuse an entire endpoint:
+You also can reuse an entire endpoint as shown below where a PUT request will return all related links of GET requests:

 ```yml
 /api/v1/customers/:oid: